nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanoscale:** Pertaining to the scale of nanomers, indicative of dimensions in nanotechnology.

-### Expanded Definition and Usage\nThe term 'nanomer' is essential for discussions surrounding the manipulation and behavior of materials at the atomic and molecular levels.
+### Expanded Definition and Usage:
+The term 'nanomer' is essential for discussions surrounding the manipulation and behavior of materials at the atomic and molecular levels.
 Whether in developing new electronic components, drug delivery systems, or advanced coatings, the nanomer dimension influences physical, chemical, and biological properties.
 Understanding these properties is critical for the innovation and optimization of technologies that rely on nanoscale interactions and effects.

 ###Summary\nThis lexical entry on 'nanomer' highlights its significance within the scientific community, especially in areas dealing with the manipulation of materials at the atomic and molecular levels.
 By providing a comprehensive classification and relational network, this dictionary entry aids in clarifying the term's usage and importance in measurement and nanotechnology.